M7OCM/mono890/README.md

 Because timing in the AM enhancements required specific tuning the clock speed has returned to stock/OEFW 72 MHz which helped with calculations and flash space.

-Firmware revisions PCB2.0 and PCB2.1 (but not Q) are now selectable within the menu so no need for two bins.
+Firmware revisions PCB2.0 and PCB2.1 (but not Q) are now selectable within the menu so no need for two bins for legacy models.

 <img width="2307" height="1432" alt="1000242274" src="https://github.com/user-attachments/assets/49662a42-e31d-49f1-9b3e-3fab159206d5" />